 4. Add hing, chili powder, turmeric and garam masala.

-5. Add the mashed potatoes, sprinkle salt and mix well.
+5. Transfer the mashed potatoes, sprinkle salt and mix well.
 You can also add coriander leaves.

 6. Place the bread slices and then spread the potato masala.